 find_tableCell()

-returns the indices of the
+giving the location of the requested cell.

 tableCell()